bedrankara/hoverconverter/README.md

 # Hover Converter

-### A simple extension which allows you to convert Hex and Decimal values to their corresponding Binary, Hex or Decimal values by just hovering over them.
+ A simple Visual Studio Code Extension which allows you to convert Hex and Decimal values to their corresponding Binary, Hex or Decimal values by just hovering over them.

 ## Usage
 --------